jorgemanrubia/impersonator/README.md

 end
 ```

 This will effectively force record mode at all times.
 This is handy while you are figuring out how interactions with the mocked service go.
-It will save the recordings but it will never use them.
+It will save the recordings, but it will never use them.

 ### Configuring attributes to serialize

 `Impersonator` relies on Ruby standard `YAML` library for serializing/deserializing data.
 It works with simple attributes, arrays, hashes and objects which attributes are serializable in a recurring way.
 This means that you don't have to care when interchanging value objects, which is a common scenario when impersonating RPC-like clients.

-However, there are some types, like `Proc`, anonymous classes or `IO` classes like `File`, that will make the serialization process fail.
+However, there are some types, like `Proc`, anonymous classes, or `IO` classes like `File`, that will make the serialization process fail.
 You can customize which attributes are serialized by overriding `init_with` and `encode_with` in the class you want to serialize.
 You will typically exclude the problematic attributes by including only the compatible ones.

 ```ruby
 class MyClass